Degree Awarded: Microbiology, PhD

-You will have many opportunities to work with world-class faculty and collaborative research partners committed to training scientific leaders with the necessary skills to address significant, global, microbiological research problems and challenges.
+The PhD program in microbiology offers a dynamic research environment; a broad range of basic, translational and use-inspired research areas; cutting-edge transdisciplinary training; and opportunities to work with world-class faculty and collaborative research partners committed to training scientific leaders with skills necessary for addressing significant global microbiological problems and challenges.

 Courses and electives

 - MIC 791 Seminar: Virology Journal Club

 - MIC 598 Special Topics: Immun: Molecular and Cell Foundations

 - MCB 791 Seminar: Molecular Virology Journal Club

 - BIO 611 Topics Resp Conduct Research: Emerging Technologies Life Science

 - MIC 598: Immunology: Molecular & Cellular Foundations